processone/docs.ejabberd.im/content/admin/guide/managing.md

 If you use Bash, you can get Bash completion by copying the file `tools/ejabberdctl.bc` to the directory `/etc/bash_completion.d/` (in Debian, Ubuntu, Fedora and maybe others).
+Or adding to your `$HOME/.bashrc` a line similar to:
+`source /path/to/ejabberd/tools/ejabberdctl.bc`

 ## ejabberdctl Commands